uwerat/qskinny/README.md

 the API and logic of the controls themselves, the styling of these controls, and the delegated rendering of the controls to the screen.

-The code already provides a solid fundament for an application with currently ~150K lines of pure C++/GUI code.
-As expected it results in a good startup performance a nd low memory footprint.
+The code already provides a solid fundament for an automotive GUI with currently ~150K lines of pure C++ code.
+As expected it results in a good startup performance and a low memory footprint.

-Nontheless the current state of the project is lacking in areas like documentation or offering appealing default skins.
-Furthermore the current selection of implemented controls is limited by the needs of the driving projects.
+Nontheless QSkinny is lacking in areas like documentation or appealing default skins.
+The QML API has not been completed after reaching a proof of concept state.
+Furthermore the current selection of implemented controls is limited to the needs of the driving projects.

-QSkinny is sopposed to run in all environments, that are supported by Qt/Quick, but only Linux is actively tested so far.
+QSkinny is supposed to run on all platforms being supported by Qt/Quick.
+But so far only Linux is actively tested.

-Currently it supports all version of Qt >= 5.6, but it is intended to always support:
+It might support all versions Qt >= 5.6, but you can rely on:

 - Qt 5.6
-- The current long term supported ( LTS ) version of Qt
+- latest long term supported ( LTS ) version of Qt
-- The current version of Qt
+- current version of Qt

-If you want to know more about the (Q)Skinny or even like to give it a specific direction you can contact support@qskinny.org.
+If you want to know more about QSkinny - or even like to give it a specific direction - please contact support@qskinny.org.

-This is a screenshot of a sample automotive UI (see examples/automotive):
+Below is a screenshot of a sample automotive UI (see examples/automotive):

 ![Automotive screenshot](https://github.com/uwerat/qskinny/blob/master/doc/automotive-screenshot.jpg?raw=true)